jxmot/tessel-networking-example/README.md

 # Tessel 2 Networking

-**NOTE : This document is a "work-in-progress".
-It is likely to change, when this message is no longer present this document can be considered ready for use.**

 This repository contains a networking application for the Tessel 2.

 # Purpose

 The *basic* intended purposes are -

-* Enable an access point and allow clients to connect to it and provide them with an IP address
+* Enable an access point and allow stations to connect, and then provide them with an IP address
 * Use the Ethernet interface to obtain an IP address via DHCP
 * Characterize the behavior of the AP when enabling or disabling programmatically
 * Investigate the Tessel's network API and its usage
-* Test modifications to the Tessel's access point API
+* Test modifications to the Tessel's access point API.
+Current modifications are -
+  * Get/Change WIFi channel
+  * Get a list of connected stations

 At this time routing traffic between the Wifi interface and the Ethernet interface is not required.
 This will be addressed in a separate application and accompanying documentation.

+## *Some* Potential Uses

+* IoT gateway
+* Low power, portable access point
+* WiFi Honeypot
+* *TBD*

 # Tessel 2 Development Environment